mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 {% endtab %}

 {% tab title="Map" %}
-#### What is it?
+**What is it?**

 You know, I wish somebody would've taught me to use these interfaces.
-I learned about `ArrayLists` in my java classes, but nobody ever taught me how to use Map Interfaces in Java.&#x20;
+I learned about `ArrayLists` in my java classes, but nobody ever taught me how to use Map Interfaces in Java.

 I know how to implement one.
 That's what we do in data structures, but you know... unless I end up at Facebook or Google or somewhere where there's a million data points I'll just use standard libraries and collections.